 Top 5 Career Paths for Scrum Masters

 A scrum master is aimed to motivate his team and make them develop a successful product.
-The role of scrum master increases the demand for scrum experts, and thus there are great opportunities for the scrum professional.
-Not only the scrum master, the scrum master career path allows one to build a career in different fields.
+The role of scrum master increases the demand for scrum experts, and thus there are great opportunities for scrum professionals.
+Not only the scrum master, but the scrum master career path also allows one to build a career in different fields.

 There are several career paths for Scrum Master:

 As a new Scrum Master, you will most likely begin by working with a single team.
 But as you get better at your job and as the team gains more experience, you will probably find yourself with some extra time on your hands.

 That’s when you can expand and start working with a second team.
 Of course, there is a limit to how many teams you can handle.
 In my opinion, 3 teams is probably a reasonable limit.

 If your company works with scaled Scrum, there will probably be a position of an overseer of the scaled process.
 This position has many names; it could be referred to as Chief Scrum Master, Scrum Architect, Scaled Scrum Manager, etc.

 In this role, you’ll be responsible for the entire scaled Scrum implementation: training the teams and identifying and fixing problems.
 You’ll of course need to have good knowledge of the scaled framework in use.